 Even if a customer interaction is closed, the Notes stay alongside the email conversation.
 This makes it easy to go back to old interactions as well (for training purposes or if they were handled by people who have since left the organization).

-You might like: The 2020 Google Groups Guide for Businesses
+Recommended Read: The 2020 Google Groups Guide for Businesses

 5. Keeping duplication at bay